Conni2461/dotfiles/README.md

 ## Bash

-Dotfiles also provide [clipmenu](https://github.com/cdown/clipmenu) which requires dmenu, xsel and clipnotify.
+Dotfiles provide [clipmenu](https://github.com/cdown/clipmenu) which requires dmenu, xsel and clipnotify.
+Also a spotify commandline handler script [sp](https://gist.github.com/wandernauta/6800547).
+All credits goes to the creator of those scripts.

+Some scripts in the bin folder require `dmenu`, `fzf`, `fd` and `ripgrep`.
+Also twitch-notify requires `python-notify2`.

 ## Vim